Renzo Piano was born in 1937 in Genoa, a maritime city in northern Italy.

 If we have to find a term to define him, we would choose “humanist”, since he is one of the few architects in the world capable to combine – like Renaissance’s architects – outstanding technical skills, artistic sensibility, and a strong belief in the ethos of architecture and in the possibility for designers to positively influence people’s life.

-Although Piano has conceived almost every possible type of buildings, including urban icons such as The Shard in London or the New York Times headquarters, museums have always been his centerpiece with at least a dozen of masterpieces built in Europe, Oceania, and the United States.
+Although Piano has conceived almost every possible type of buildings, including urban icons such as The Shard in London or the New York Times headquarters, museums have always been his centerpiece with at least a dozen masterpieces built in Europe, Oceania, and the United States.

 Since 1981, Piano operates through the Renzo Piano Building Workshop, with offices in Genoa, Paris, and New York.

-He is recipient of the RIBA Royal Gold Medal for Architecture, the Praemium Imperiale, the Pritzker Architecture Prize, and the AIA Gold Medal.
+He is a recipient of the RIBA Royal Gold Medal for Architecture, the Praemium Imperiale, the Pritzker Architecture Prize, and the AIA Gold Medal.